Dihexa

 - 2-4 weeks

-Lower-end community dose for first-time users testing subjective tolerability.
-No clinical validation.
-Short duration is a hedge against the absence of long-term safety data.
-Rationale is pure biohacker caution, not pharmacology.
+Lower-end community protocol for first-time users testing subjective tolerability.
+Short duration is a risk-control choice, not a validated pharmacology decision.

 Intermediate / typical Anecdotal